RosterElf Logo

 This guide breaks down qualifying earnings by payment type and employment category, with practical tables you can use alongside our Payday Super calculator to verify your calculations before 1 July 2026.
+For the bigger picture, download our free payday super e-guide.

 Quick summary

-- Overtime pay is generally excluded from qualifying earnings
+overtime pay is generally excluded from qualifying earnings

 What are qualifying earnings?